Echochris234/frequency-list/docs/index.md

  <br><br>

 Credits
-  credits to <href>Kenny Cason https://github.com/kennycason/kumo</href> for the wordcloud API
+  credits to <a href= "https://github.com/kennycason/kumo">Kenny Cason </a> for the wordcloud API